Who are you guys?

 MyWCC is the club's interactive membership system.
 MyWCC includes the ride schedule, events calendar, newsletter distribition, member polls, cue sheet library, club photo album, club statistics, ride leader incentives and membership roster.
 In tech speak, MyWCC is a PHP/MySQL script written by our webmaster Bruce Wells and it rocks.

 Wherever the Ride Leader says.
 The most popular start location is Crittenden School in Armonk because it's centrally located, has plenty of parking and access to awesome roads.
 And it is close by a supermarket with an awesome craft draft list where you might find an after ride gathering.
 Talk about awesomeness.

 Yes, we have meetings.
 The Board of Directors meets once a month; if you'd like to attend, contact the club president.
 In the spring and fall, the Programs Director organizes Member Meetings, which are usually held at a restaurant and feature a presentation related to cycling.
 Look at the Events page for more information.

 You sure can.
 Lead rides, organize events, write news, take photos - did I mention that we are all volunteers?
 Even me, the omniscient voice that is guiding you now.

 You can earn it by leading rides.
 The club has an active incentive program which is described on the Ride Leader Information page.
-Or you can buy one from the Incentives Director.
-See the Gear page for more info.
+Or you can buy one from our store when we open up the order window to members.